cmsilverman/tlcp-examples/README.md

 # tlcp-examples
-feel free to send me like...those requests to push or whatever.
+feel free to send me like...those requests to push or whatever github does.
 I forget how this site works.

-also if you know how to write "fix" or even how to add these inductively defined numbers without recursion please tell me I can't figure out it :(
+also if you know how to write "fix" or even how to add these inductively defined numbers without recursion please let me know I can't figure it out :(

 files so far:
 err-bools.tlcp -- uses error stuff to make booleans. returns NONE (as unit)